Past projects focused on children/adolescents

 Kranti (which means “revolution” in Hindi) is an NGO founded in 2010 by two ambitious young Indian women.
 Kranti works against discrimination and for better life chances of sex-workers and their families, by offering girls from families of sex-workers a healing home, comprehensive high-quality education and personalized opportunities.
 Thanks to the acquisition of knowledge, skills and newfound confidence, girls from disadvantaged backgrounds can become agents of positive change in India and in the world.

 Dalyan supported Kranti in its start-up phase through a financial contribution to the budget.

 Providing education support for disadvantaged children in Tamil Nadu

 Madurai Seed was founded in 1999 as a non-profit organization (NPO) for the development of underprivileged children.
 It operates in Karumbalai, a very poor neighborhood in the city of Madurai in the state of Tamil Nadu, South India.
 The focus of Madurai Seed’s work is tutoring children from poor backgrounds who go to public schools.
 Currently, Madurai Seed operates seven different education centers, benefiting 300 to 600 children every year.
 In addition to helping these children with their education, Madurai Seed also promotes their social competence and personal development.
 This is achieved through supported study groups, training, library facilities, sport activities, excursions, camps, and a range of creative activities such as dance and art classes.

-Dalyan supports Madurai Seed with a contribution to the annual budget and by sponsoring training of the organization’s management over a period of two years.
-The goal is to enable Madurai Seed’s management to formalize its future targets and goals, and build a robust plan for achieving them.More: www.madurai-seed.org
+Dalyan supported Madurai Seed with a contribution to the annual budget and by sponsoring training of the organization’s management over a period of two years.
+The goal was to enable Madurai Seed’s management to formalize its targets and goals, and build a robust plan for achieving them.More: www.madurai-seed.org

 Education reform by strengthening community ownership in India